-Dr. Christian will administer anesthesia to applicable eye.
+Dr. Christian will administer anesthesia to the applicable eye.
 Most people remain awake during the surgery, but it is up to you if you would like general anesthesia.
 Dr. Christian will inform you of the pros and cons of each so you make the decision you are comfortable with.

 Phacoemulsification, or phaco.
 A small incision is made on the side of the cornea.
 Dr. Christian inserts a tiny probe into the eye.
 This device emits ultrasound waves that soften and break up the lens so that it can be removed by suction.

 Extracapsular surgery.
 Dr. Christian makes a longer incision on the side of the cornea and removes the core of the lens that has the cataract on it.
 The rest of the lens is removed by suction.

 Now that your natural lens is removed, an artificial intraocular lens (IOL) is implanted in its place.
 The IOL will become a permanent, working part of your eye.

 After surgery and recovery

 You may experience mild discomfort and itching after the surgery while your eye heals.
 Slight amounts of fluid discharge is common, but after one or two days, the moderate discomfort should disappear.

 Dr. Christian will most likely suggest eye drops to aid in the healing process, and an eye shield or sunglasses are recommended to help protect your new eyes

 In most cases, complete healing will occur in 8 weeks and you will see Dr. Christian again at certain intervals so he can check up on your progress and ensure you get the outcome you desire.

 Your next step to new vision is a consultation with cataract surgeon, Dr. Christian.
 Contact our office located in Los Angeles today to schedule a consultation.